How to use New-MailboxExportRequest Powershell Command?

 New-MailboxExportRequest -ContentFilter {(Received -gt '01/01/2018')} -Mailbox User1 -Filepath \\EX01\PSTFiles\User1lt.pst

-To export mailbox data for a date range, for example all data between 2019 and 2020, you need to combine the switches gt and lt as below.
+To export mailbox data for a date range, you can combine the gt and lt switches (see the below example).

 New-MailboxExportRequest -ContentFilter {(Received -lt '01/01/2020')-and (Received -gt '01/01/2019')} -Mailbox User1 -Filepath \\EX01\PSTFiles\User1range.pst

-An alternative to the New-MailboxExportRequest command is to use a third-party EDB to PST Converter application.
-Stellar Convertor for EDB is the ideal partner of any Exchange Admin as it can open any type and version of Exchange databases from Exchange 2007 till Exchange 2019.
-The database can be either Online or Offline.
-You can export data to PST and other common formats such as EML, MSG and PDF.
-You can also directly export to a live Exchange Server or to an Microsoft 365 tenant.
+To overcome such limitations, you can use a third-party EDB to PST converter application, such as Stellar Convertor for EDB.
+It is an ideal tool for any Exchange Admin as it can open any type and version of Exchange databases - from Exchange 2007 till Exchange 2019.
+It can export mailboxes and other data to PST and other common formats, such as EML, MSG and PDF.
+It can also directly export the EDB data to a live Exchange Server or Microsoft 365 tenant.

 Was this article helpful?